-Donald Trump is missing a key ingredient to being a successful president
+Donald Trump is missing this key ingredient to being a successful president

 (CNN)Donald Trump has a major empathy problem.

-That's now new -- but it is very, very important both to understand his reaction to Charlottesville as well as his presidency going forward.
+That's not new -- but it is very, very important both to understand his reaction to Charlottesville as well as his presidency going forward.

 Way back in May 2016, I wrote this: